This is a list of things that personally cause me some issues as a yuri anime fan.

 7. Dealing with vagueness of relationships compared to other mediums

 As mentioned earlier, some anime series can be considered to be yuri on account of subtext.
 A series may take the plunge so a relationship goes from implied subtext to in-your-face text later on, but some viewers will decline to acknowledge the transition or even the elements within said relationship as being possibly romantic.
-That’s fine, I suppose, since I appreciate other people’s opinions.
+That’s fine, I suppose, since I try my best appreciate other people’s opinions.

 That’s due to the nature of subtext and yuri anime’s reliance on said narrative devices.
 Things are intentionally kept vague (see point #2).